m2c2-project/m2c2kit/integration-tests/cli-test/README.md

 # cli integration tests

-To run these tests:

-1. Execute `docker-compose up` to bring up a container that serves a simple test app built with the cli as well as a container running selenium/standalone-chrome.
-2. Execute `npm run test`.
+These tests are meant to run along with other services specified by `docker-compose.yml` to test the cli.
+From the repository root, execute `npm run integration-test`.

-These tests will check that the cli built an app that has a canvas of the correct size and that the first and second scenes match, pixel for pixel, what is expected.
+The `publish` service will publish the m2c2kit packages to a local npm registry running in the `registry` service.
+The `testapp` service will install the cli from the registry, create a test app with the cli, and serve the app.
+The `selenium` service will run `selenium/standalone-chrome`.
+The `m2c2kit` service will run the tests in this package to control selenium and check that the cli built an app that has a canvas of the correct size and that the first and second scenes match, pixel for pixel, what is expected.